 Revd Rob Merchant is Tutor and Director of St Mellitus Chelmsford; his additional responsibilities in the life of St Mellitus include Dispersed Learning, contributing to ministerial formation and teaching, and Safeguarding.
 Upon leaving school Rob worked as a care worker supporting people with learning disabilities.
 Since ordination he has served in a number of different ministerial contexts from multi-parish rural to single parish urban as an incumbent and as an associate priest, he has also worked in academic research and management.
 His academic focus is the study of ageing, including dementia, and has contributed to a number of conferences in the UK and overseas.
 He is the author of ‘Pioneering the Third Age: The Church in an Ageing Population’ and has contributed to chapters and articles on themes including spirituality, mental health, chaplaincy, cell church, and creating communities of belonging.
 Rob’s passion is to see people flourish in the ministry to which they are called, in whatever walk of life.
 He is married to Tamsin, who is Vicar of St Mary’s Hornsey Rise where Rob serves as Associate Vicar.

 Revd Dr Donna Lazenby is Director of St Mellitus College, South West and Tutor and Lecturer in Christian Spirituality and Apologetics at St Mellitus College.
 She completed the BA in Philosophy and Theology, MPhil in Philosophy of Religion and PhD in Theology at Cambridge University’s Divinity Faculty.
 Her doctoral thesis won a John Templeton Award for Theological Promise in 2011.
-In 2014 she published 'A Mystical Philosophy: Transcendence and Immanence in the Works of Virginia Woolf and Iris Murdoch', with Bloomsbury, and her second book 'Divine Sparks: Everyday Encounters with God’s Incoming Kingdom is forthcoming' with SPCK.
+In 2014 she published 'A Mystical Philosophy: Transcendence and Immanence in the Works of Virginia Woolf and Iris Murdoch', with Bloomsbury, and in 2017 'Divine Sparks: Everyday Encounters with God’s Incoming Kingdom is forthcoming' with SPCK.
+Between 2015-2017 she pioneered and led The Hayes Church, a fresh expression of Church and Church plant, in the Diocese of Southwark.
 Donna is married to Chris Thomson who is Consultant Pioneer Priest for the Diocese of Truro's Transforming Mission Project.